 Then after another trip to London, going around all the record companies with our new video demo, we thought we had secured another record deal with Magnet Records and were told a 25,000 pound record deal was coming our way – so we headed home and once again thought we were heading for the big time – but we never heard back from Magnet records and our video demo disappeared with our dreams.

-So enough was enough ! after so many years of disappointments- blood, sweat and tears, we finally called it a day and gave up on our hopes of being Mega pop stars !
+So enough was enough ! after so many years of disappointments- blood, sweat and tears, we finally called it a day and gave up on our hopes of being a Mega pop star !

 Some of my songs that I have wrote are on this web site- please do check them out.